cedrus-opensource/pyxid/README.txt

-Python library for interfacing with Cedrus XID and StimTracker devices
+Python library for communicating with all Cedrus XID devices: StimTracker, RB-x40 response pads, c-pod, Lumina, and SV-1.

-XID (eXperiment Interface Device) devices are used in software such as SuperLab, Presentation, and ePrime for receiving input as part of stimulus/response testing experiments.
+XID (eXperiment Interface Device) devices are used with software such as SuperLab, Presentation, and E-Prime for receiving input as part of stimulus/response testing experiments.

 This handles all of the low level device handling for XID devices in python projects.
 The developer using this library must poll the attached device(s) for responses.
-Here's an example of how to do so:
+Here's an example of how to do so, followed by an example of how to send a series of TTL signals:

     import pyxid
+    import time

     # get a list of all attached XID devices
     devices = pyxid.get_xid_devices()

-    dev = devices[0] # get the first device to use if dev.is_response_device():
+    dev = devices[0] # get the first device to use print(dev)
     dev.reset_base_timer()
     dev.reset_rt_timer()

+    if dev.is_response_device():
-        while True:
+        while not dev.has_response():
             dev.poll_for_response()
-            if dev.response_queue_size() > 0:

         response = dev.get_next_response()
-                # do something with the response
+        print(response)
+        dev.clear_response_queue()

+    dev.set_pulse_duration(300)

+    sleep_flash = .3
+    for bm in range(0, 16):
+        mask = 2 ** bm
+        print("activate_line bitmask: ", mask)
+        #dev.activate_line(lines=[1,3,5,7,9,11,13,15])
+        dev.activate_line(bitmask=mask)

+        time.sleep(sleep_flash)

 The response is a python dict with the following keys: